Movers and SHAKERS

-Natural resources have a long history of increased volatility as turmoil hits regions where there are major suppliers.
-Mineral rich Kazakhstan is currently going through a period of public uprising with uncertain consequences.
+Natural resource prices have a long history of increased volatility as turmoil hits regions where there are major suppliers.
+Mineral-rich Kazakhstan is currently going through a period of public uprising with uncertain consequences.
 Investors in this sector should further refine their watch-list.

-Uranium and uranium producers have over the past year been benefitting from the move to low or no carbon emitting fuels.
+Uranium and uranium producers have over the past year been benefitting from the move to low or no carbon-emitting fuels.
 The sector gained a lot of attention last year as announcements for new nuclear plants and physical uranium ETFs were created.
 Channelchek has been reporting on these developments including a series of videos of management presentations we call Power Players.
-We invite you to uncover more insights of the uranium mining industry through these Power Player videos.
+We invite you to uncover more insights into the uranium mining industry through these Power Player videos.

 Can You Invest in Uranium Directly?